Once-1296/car-game/docs/index.md

 And much more!

 Thankfully a YouTube playlist did make my journey smoother and easy to understand by explaining these concepts with proper code.
-Although I did only watch GAME 1 (videos 1 to 12), the rest of the playlist is just as enlightening if not more and can help to create even more diverse types of game swith SFML.
+Although I did only watch GAME 1 (videos 1 to 12), the rest of the playlist is just as enlightening if not more and can help to create even more diverse types of games swith SFML.

 [![YouTube Game Guide](assets/img4.png)](https://youtube.com/playlist?list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up&si=XerUdWbs4G3U-TIV)

 ## 🧩 Project Idea and Code Overview

-The project demonstrates how a basic game works from new game to pause menu to stting difficulty and even seeing high scores!
+The project demonstrates how a basic game works from new game to pause menu to setting difficulty and even seeing high scores!

 ### Core Functionality
 - The user starts at the main menu.